“Mild” traumatic brain injury (MTBI) is actually not mild at all.

 Attorney Steven Gursten will be speaking on MTBI and how it affects people injured in car accidents during a national webinar for the American Association for Justice October 14.

-Gursten, an auto accident lawyer and trial attorney at Michigan Auto Law (with law offices in Metro Detroit), will be sharing litigation tips, tactics and strategies involving MTBI litigation.
+Gursten, an car accident lawyer and trial attorney at Michigan Auto Law (with law offices in Metro Detroit), will be sharing litigation tips, tactics and strategies involving MTBI litigation.
 His presentation is called “Proving Mild Traumatic Brain Injury in Auto Negligence Cases.”

 Gursten says “mild” brain injury started as a medical classification, but that one little word has been responsible for more “no causes” and people with legitimate injuries being shunned from courtrooms by juries than anything in auto accident litigation today.
 And that’s why lawyers who take on MTBI cases must learn, understand and effectively explain the symptoms, the medical literature and the real-life hardships mild brain injury causes.